7 Tips to Have a Great Time in Christchurch

 3. Do the bus tour

 This one is probably a given for most travellers.
 You’d rather not get on a giant bus with diehard tourists and listen to some guy tell you stuff you could probably find in the pages of your travel guide.
-In most cases and most cities, I’d probably even agree myself.
+In most cases and in most cities, I’d probably even agree myself.
 Christchurch however, is entirely different.
 The tours don’t just span the city centre.
 A lot of them head out and around, taking you to the beach or over the Port Hills, so you don’t just see the same boring buildings and museums as the last city you visited.
 You actually get a feel at how beautiful Christchurch really is.
 Most of the drivers are really friendly and they could probably tell you a story or two from the earthquake.

-Tour options vary from huge double decker buses to the more personal 10-passenger buses.
+Tour options vary from huge double-decker buses to the more personal 10-passenger buses.
 Ask your hostel staff for advice on which one to take and you may even bag a discount on booking too.